erica-y-chen/webdb-challenge/README.md

 1. Explain the difference between `RDBMS` and `SQL`.
 1. Why do tables need a `primary key`?
-1. What is the name given to a table column that references the primary key on another table.
+1. What is the name given to a table column that references the primary key on another table. foreign key
 1. What do we need in order to have a _many to many_ relationship between two tables.

 ## Project Set Up